Baeyer–Villiger oxidation: Catalytic Baeyer-Villiger oxidation

-The use of hydrogen peroxide as an oxidant would be advantageous, making the reaction more environmentally friendly as the sole byproduct is water.
+The use of hydrogen peroxide as an oxidant would make the reaction more environmentally friendly.
 Benzeneseleninic acid derivatives as catalysts have been reported to give high selectivity with hydrogen peroxide as the oxidant.
-Another class of catalysts which show high selectivity with hydrogen peroxide as the oxidant are solid Lewis acid catalysts such as stannosilicates.
-Among stannosilicates, particularly the zeotype Sn-beta and the amorphous Sn-MCM-41 show promising activity and close to full selectivity towards the desired product.
+Another promising class of catalysts are solid Lewis acid catalysts such as stannosilicates.

 Asymmetric Baeyer-Villiger oxidation

 There have been attempts to use organometallic catalysts to perform enantioselective Baeyer–Villiger oxidations.
 The first reported instance of one such oxidation of a prochiral ketone used dioxygen as the oxidant with a copper catalyst.
 Other catalysts, including platinum and aluminum compounds, followed.

 Baeyer-Villiger monooxygenases

 In nature, enzymes called Baeyer-Villiger monooxygenases (BVMOs) perform the oxidation analogously to the chemical reaction.
 To facilitate this chemistry, BVMOs contain a flavin adenine dinucleotide (FAD) cofactor.
 In the catalytic cycle (see figure on the right), the cellular redox equivalent NADPH first reduces the cofactor, which allows it subsequently to react with molecular oxygen.
 The resulting peroxyflavin is the catalytic entity oxygenating the substrate, and theoretical studies suggest that the reaction proceeds through the same Criegee intermediate as observed in the chemical reaction.
 After the rearrangement step forming the ester product, a hydroxyflavin remains, which spontaneously eliminates water to form oxidized flavin, thereby closing the catalytic cycle.

 BVMOs are closely related to the flavin-containing monooxygenases (FMOs), enzymes that also occur in the human body, functioning within the frontline metabolic detoxification system of the liver along the cytochrome P450 monooxygenases.
 Human FMO5 was in fact shown to be able to catalyse Baeyer-Villiger reactions, indicating that the reaction may occur in the human body as well.

 BVMOs have been widely studied due to their potential as biocatalysts, that is, for an application in organic synthesis.
 Considering the environmental concerns for most of the chemical catalysts, the use of enzymes is considered a greener alternative.
 BVMOs in particular are interesting for application because they fulfil a range of criteria typically sought for in biocatalysis: besides their ability to catalyse a synthetically useful reaction, some natural homologs were found to have a very large substrate scope (i.e. their reactivity was not restricted to a single compound, as often assumed in enzyme catalysis), they can be easily produced on a large scale, and because the three-dimensional structure of many BVMOs has been determined, enzyme engineering could be applied to produce variants with improved thermostability and/or reactivity.
 Another advantage of using enzymes for the reaction is their frequently observed regio- and enantioselectivity, owed to the steric control of substrate orientation during catalysis within the enzyme's active site.